Same-sex marriage (SSM) and

 The Committee recommended: "Protects persons choosing non-participation in same-sex ceremonies based on conscience or religious belief from penalization."
 3

 2014-FEB-18: The plaintiffs and Basic Rights Educational Fund filed a "Support of Motion for Summary Judgment" document.
 It concludes:

 "Paul Rummell, Benjamin West, Lisa Chickadonz, Christine Tanner, and Basic Rights Education Fund respectfully request that this Court enter summary judgment declaring Article XV, section 5a,

 deprivation of equal protection and due process, and granting such other relief necessary to ensure equal access to and recognition of marriage for same sex couples in this State."
 5

-- Also in March, the National Organization for Marriage (NOM) filed a request with Judge Michael McShane of an Oregon District Court to intervene in the marriage equality case.
+Also in March, the National Organization for Marriage (NOM) filed a request with Judge Michael McShane of an Oregon District Court to intervene in the marriage equality case.
+This is a national group that opposes same-sex marriages.
 In mid-MAY, Judge McShane rejected NOM's request, stating that they had filed their request too late.
 6

 The following information sources were used to prepare and update the above

 essay.
 The hyperlinks are not necessarily still active today.

 Christian Gaston, "Two more couples file suit against Oregon's ban on gay marriage," The Oregonian, 2013-DEC-19. at: http://www.oregonlive.com/